121 Beacon is located on the south side of Beacon, between Arlington and Berkeley, with 119 Beacon to the east and 125 Beacon to the west.

 Dr. de la Granja was joined at 121 Beacon by Miss Julia (Juliet) A. Wells, who also previously had lived at 265 Shawmut.
 Julia Wells was a vocalist and vocal teacher, and maintained her studio at 121 Beacon.
 Previously, from about 1886 until about 1892, she had joined with T. J. Mapes in presenting “illustrated song recitals” in which she performed songs accompanied by projected stereopticon illustrations prepared by Mr. Mapes and designed (as described in an October 23, 1886, Philadephia Inquirer article) to be “closely in harmony with the sentiments of the songs.”

-In 1896, Rachel Adine Noah, who taught elocution and dramatic arts, joined Julia Wells in teaching students at 121 Beacon.
+In 1896, Rachel A. (Noah) France, who taught elocution and dramatic arts, joined Julia Wells in teaching students at 121 Beacon.
 She lived at the Hoffman House, 126 Berkeley, where she previously had maintained her own studio.
 Rachel Noah had been a member of the Boston Theatre’s stock company and had performed in numerous roles, including appearing with Edwin Booth.
 She was the widow of Shirley H. France, also an actor.

-By the 1899-1900 winter season, Edward de la Granja and Julia Wells had resumed living at 265 Shawmut, which also continued to be the St. Omer Hospital.
-He moved his medical office to 62 Beacon and she moved her teaching studio to the same address.
-At the time of the 1900 US Census, she was listed as living at 265 Shawmut as his housekeeper, with her occupation shown as being a music teacher.
+By mid-1900, Edward de la Granja had resumed living at 265 Shawmut, which continued to be the St. Omer Hospital.
+At the time of 1900 US Census, Julia Wells also was listed at 265 Shawmut as his housekeeper, with her occupation shown as being a music teacher.
+By the 1900-1901 winter season, they had moved to 62 Beacon, where he also maintained his medical office and she offered music lessons.

 Dr. de la Granja died in May of 1903.
 In his will dated October of May 2, 1902, he left all of his real estate (including 265 Shawmut) to the Massachusetts Maternity and Foundlings Hospital, with the condition that they pay an annuity to “my friend, Julia A. Wells.”
 He also named Julia Wells as his residual legatee and co-executor.
 On October 3, 1902, he executed a codicil to the will eliminating all provisions relating to Julia Wells.

-By June of 1900, 121 Beacon was the home of Henry Salisbury Millard and his wife, Harriet (Stevens) Millard.
+By June of 1900, 121 Beacon was the home of Henry Salisbury Millard and his wife, Harriet E. (Rhodes) Soper Millard.
 He was a real estate agent and formerly had been a boot and shoe manufacturer in North Adams, Massachusetts.
 The Millards operated 121 Beacon as a lodging house.

 On July 15, 1900, a fire was discovered in the house and extinguished before there was significant damage.
 Subsequent press reports indicated it was set by a former cook who had been discharged by Henry Millard.